The Daily Gamecock

 Student Government now has a different way for students to request and receive funding for student organizations after USC's student senate implemented new finance codes and had its budget increased by $154,000 for the 2024-2025 fiscal year.

-The recent changes included clearer language in the financial codes, improvements to the treasurers' workshop and clearer roles for the finance committee.
+The recent changes include clearer language in the financial codes, improvements to the treasurers' workshop and clearer roles for the finance committee.
 New guidelines were also established for travel, including hotel bookings and travel rate limits, and sports organizations received more support for acquiring items for their meetings.

 The new finance codes and increased student budget are due to combined efforts from Student Body Treasurer Jacob Vaught, Chairman of the Judiciary Committee Camden Kaye, Chairman of the Finance Committee William Wenzel, Former Speaker of the student senate Cameron Eubanks, the 116th senate and the ad hoc committee.